jeronimoluza/jeronimoluza/README.md

 # Hi there, I'm Jerónimo! 👋

-My name is Jerónimo Luza, I'm from Mercedes, province of Buenos Aires, Argentina, now living in Washington DC, USA.
+My name is Jerónimo Luza, I'm from Mercedes, province of Buenos Aires, Argentina.

 I am a Spatial Data Scientist focusing on technology and quantitative analysis in policy research.